MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/hololens2-deployment.md

 # Deploy an MRTK3 project to HoloLens 2
 > [!NOTE]
-> - We strongly recommend using Holographic remoting for rapid iteration and testing on HoloLens 2, which allows for instant testing on the device without the need for compile + deploy.
-You can also play in Unity directly with the PC's current OpenXR runtime, including Windows Mixed Reality, SteamVR on OpenXR, or even Quest Link.
-See our complete list here.
+> - We strongly recommend using [Holographic remoting](LINK) for rapid iteration and testing on HoloLens 2, which allows for instant testing on the device without the need for compile + deploy.

 ## Deployment Pre-requisites